Transportation: Rides to and from the airport as well as rides on and off Disney World property

-Perhaps you don’t wish to rent a car, but you’re still looking for the occasional lift to somewhere that Disney doesn’t offer direct transportation to.
-Or maybe you need to leave the Disney World grounds.
-Even if you’re just willing to pay to avoid the crowds and the waiting in line for Disney transportation, using a taxi or Town Car service is a convenient option.
+Are you looking for a ride from or to the airport?
+Or perhaps you don’t wish to rent a car, but you’re still looking for the occasional lift to somewhere that Disney doesn’t offer direct transportation to.
+Maybe you need to leave the Disney World grounds.
+Or perhaps you’re just willing to pay to avoid the crowds and the waiting in line for Disney transportation.
+In any of these cases, you’ll have several options such as:

 - Taxis and Town Cars